Freedom and Justice

 - Social and Environmental Justice

-- The BWA is a non-governmental organization in consultative status with the UN Economic and Social Council and a member of the Conference of Non-Governmental Organizations in Consultative Relationship with the UN.
+- The BWA is a non-governmental organization in consultative status with the UN Economic and Social Council and a member of the Conference of Non-Governmental Organizations in Consultative Relationship with the United Nations.

 To receive news releases, newsletters, magazines, and other information and resources, click here.